mmaaz-git/primes/README.md

 - Lucas-Lehmer, for prime testing of numbers of the form 2^n-1 (n prime)

 TODO:
+- optimize Lucas-Lehmer further
-- Miller-Rabin
+- implement Miller-Rabin
-- AKS
+- implement AKS

-See `benchmarks.txt` for some benchmarks.
-I've checked some decently large primes.
-Still could optimize more.
+See `benchmarks.txt` for some benchmarking.
+I've checked `2^132049-1` is prime in 427.07 sec with Lucas-Lehmer.